appscode-cloud/docs/docs/platform/selfhost-setup/install/onprem-demo.md

 If you encounter any challenges during the deployment or have questions, reach out to AppsCode support for assistance.

 Congratulations!
-You have successfully deployed the AppsCode Platform in Onprem Demo mode.
+You have successfully deployed the KubeDB Platform in Onprem Demo mode.
 Explore the features and capabilities of the platform in your customized environment.